-Together we will work to identify the patterns of your relationship, and begin to find new ways to interact that increase feeling safe with your partner/spouse, and increase emotional connection.
+Together we will work to identify the patterns of your relationship, and begin to find new ways to interact that increase feelings of safety and emotional connection with your partner/spouse.
 The first few sessions are more focused on gathering information and helping to name your core patterns of behavior.
-By allowing each of you to have space to be heard, we can begin to change the ways you interact with one another.
+By allowing each of you space to be heard, we can begin to change the ways you interact with one another.

 Not all couples come to therapy to save their relationship.
 In some cases I understand that the best outcome is helping you separate in a healthy and respectful process.
 When that goal is identified, I am here to offer support and give each of you space to share your concerns and fears.
 Even ending a relationship can be full of love and emotional connection.